 By meditating while lifting weights we help to focus all our mental effort on lifting the weights.
-At the same time, we will be more aware of our movements (which can hep us become aware of potential problems, and thereby reduce the risk of injury from working out).
+Meanwhile, we will be more aware of our movements.

-You will find that when you do this you feel much more consciously aware of your movements and your exercise.
-Not only will this train your mind (by increasing conscious awareness) it will also help you to go further in your workout, because your mind is working at optimum capacity.
+When you do this you will be more consciously aware of your movements and your exercise.
+Not only will this train your mind (by increasing conscious awareness), but it will also help you to go further in your workout because your mind is working at optimum capacity.